Priority Savings

 Position

-Lloyds want to focus their efforts on acquiring the Mass Affluent demographic, who have disposable finances but require guidance on the best ways to save for their future plans
+Lloyds wanted to focus their efforts on acquiring the Mass Affluent demographic, i.e. customers who have disposable income but require guidance on the best ways to save for their plans

 Problems